 If you’re studying your entire degree in another country you are not entitled to receive Student Finance in the UK.

-Some countries may offer their own version of funding in the form of loans, grants, scholarships or bursaries to international students but you will not receive anything from Student Finance UK.
+Some countries may offer their own version of funding in the form of loans, grants, scholarships or bursaries to international students, however you will not receive anything from Student Finance UK.

 I’m just studying abroad for a year, can I still get Student Finance?